 - Spotify paid record companies $20 per user in 2015 while Youtube returned less than $1 for each user.

 - Merlin members report that video streaming services command 10 times more users than audio streaming services - but return less than 10% of the revenues

-- WIN global market share analysis of the independent music sector: download key statistic and the full report, and check this great infographic.
+- WIN global market share analysis of the independent music sector: download key statistic and the full report.

-- The recording industry in numbers - IFPI: click here
+- The State of the Industry report - IFPI: click here

 - Interesting report on domination of European radio by American repertoire, includes useful statistics on key territories, shows majors/independents' market share, very scary...
 Cross Border Circulation of European Music Repertoire.pdf

 - Interesting report on record companies' investment in music: click here